Aikatsu Stars!: Characters

+Aria is a student of Venus Ark / Neo Venus Ark who was born in Finland.

 Media

 Game

 Data Carddass Aikatsu Stars is a Data Carddass game for Season 1.
 In season 2, a new Data Carddass game titled Data Carddass Aikatsu Stars Wings Of Stars was announced.
 Two 3DS games have been released.
 The first 3DS game, titled Aikatsu Stars First Appeal, was released on July 20, 2016.
 The second 3DS game, titled "Aikatsu Stars My Special Appeal", was released on November 24, 2016.

 Anime

 An anime television series produced by BN Pictures began airing on TV Tokyo from April 7, 2016, succeeding the original Aikatsu! in its initial timeslot.

-Film
+Films

 Aikatsu Stars!
 The Movie, was released on August 13, 2016.

+Aikatsu Stars!
+Progress Of The Stars, will be released on Spring 2027.